eCommerce Stores: How to Make the Most of Your Facebook Marketing Strategy Through Funnels

 Ad 2: Features and Benefits

-The second ad would still include engaging content, but it will be a bit more in-depth and product-specific.
-The additional information offered here will help vet whether your product is actually relevant to the potential customers seeing your ad.
+The second ad will still include engaging content but will be a bit more in-depth and product-specific.
+The additional information offered here will help determine whether your product is actually relevant to the people seeing your ad.

 Ad 3: Promo

-In the third ad, we would make our first offer.
-This ad would retarget the audience that viewed and interacted with your second ad, visited a product page, or even added the product to their cart but did not purchase.
+In the third ad, you’d make your first offer.
+This ad would retarget the audience that viewed and interacted with your second ad, visited a product page, or even added the product to their cart but didn’t purchase.

-We’ve seen it too many times.
-No matter what stage of the funnel the audience is in, all ads lead to the homepage.
+We’ve seen it too many times: No matter the stage of the funnel, all ads lead to the homepage.

-Of course, the homepage is a very important page.
-And some general awareness ads can lead there because it is a good catch-all.
-It’s meant to serve as a routing point, introducing people to your brand and then directing them to the specific part of your site that they need to see next.
+Most brands that run their own ads have been guilty of this at one point or another.
+Yes, the homepage is a very important page.
+It can even function as a good catch-all for some general awareness ads.
+The homepage is a routing point, introducing people to your brand and directing them to the part of your site they need to see next.

-But don’t make the mistake of sending the majority of your ads to the homepage.
-Remember that most Facebook users who are viewing and clicking on ads are doing so on their mobile phones.
-Think about your own experience on your phone.
-If you stop your scrolling long enough to click on an ad, the destination better be exactly what you were hoping to see and as easy to browse as possible.
-No one wants to go to the trouble of finding a hidden navigation on the homepage or using their large thumb to click a tiny search bar and find what they need!
+Remember, most Facebook users are on their mobile phones.
+Think about your own smartphone experience.
+If you stop scrolling long enough to click on an ad, the destination better be exactly what you were hoping to see and as easy to browse as possible.
+Whether it’s finding hidden navigation, scrolling for next steps, or having to click a tiny search bar to find what you need, the homepage experience can be more of a barrier to mobile sales than a help.

-If you are putting out targeted ads with targeted messaging, you need to direct these ads to a page that is specifically relevant for the content of that ad.
-Land your visitors on a page that includes the same messaging and features the same product or promo that just compelled them to click on your ad.
+If you’re putting out targeted ads with targeted messaging, each needs to direct to a page that’s specifically relevant to its content.
+Land your visitors on a page that includes the same messaging and the same product or promo that just compelled them to click on your ad.

 Need help building out your Facebook marketing funnels?